What flying taught me about plans

 — Dwight D. Eisenhower

-It surfaced our assumptions.
+And it surfaced our assumptions.
 Every plan has them.
 Some are real, some are wishful.
 You only see them when you're forced to write them down.
 Half the value of a brief is the assumptions it exposes before you ever get airborne.

 A good plan should be detailed enough that the people executing it know it cold, and disposable enough that they can throw it away the moment it stops being true.